-As businesses begin planning for 2021, our first recommendation to sell faster and sell smarter is to invest in inbound marketing and sales enablement — if you aren’t already using inbound tactics.
+As businesses begin planning for the upcoming year, our first recommendation to sell smarter and sell faster is to invest in inbound marketing and sales enablement — if you aren’t already using inbound tactics.

-12 Inbound Marketing Tactics to Include in Your 2021 Plan
+12 Inbound Marketing Tactics to Include in Your Marketing Plan

 1. Create a Variety of Content Types